the-moog/stospice/README.md

 2. The article, "Create S-Parameter Subcircuits for Microwave and RF Applications" by John S. Gerig, Wideband Associates.
 This article also included QBASIC code for generating the subcircuit.

+The original article by Gerig uses the "E" voltage controlled voltage source, using an undocumented tabular argument.
+The code from https://github.com/transmitterdan/s2spice uses a "G" device.
-The original article by Gerig uses the "E" voltage controlled voltage source, using an undocumented tabular argument.  s2spice.cpp from qucs\_s uses instead the "A" predefined device and its tabular argument.
-This library uses the latter device.
+While the code from qucs\_s (located in s2spice.cpp), uses instead the "A" predefined device and its tabular argument.
+This library uses the latter "A" device.

 The library also supports S-matrices with one or more ports (up to 98) using the logic from s2spice.cpp.
 The original article only supported 2.